atorras1618/PerMaViss/README.md

 For a mathematical description of the procedure, see "Distributing Persistent Homology via Spectral Sequences" on https://arxiv.org/abs/1907.05228

+# DISCLAIMER

+**The main purpose of this library is to explore how the Persistent Mayer Vietoris spectral sequence can be used for computing persistent homology.

+This does not pretend to be an optimal library.
+Also, it does not parallelize the computations of persistent homology after the first page.
+Thus, this is slower than most other persistent homology computations.

+This library is still on development and is still highly undertested.
+If you notice any issues, please email TorrasCasasA@cardiff.ac.uk**

 ## Install

 ### Dependencies